Clyde Hagler

 Clyde H. Hagler (June 20, 1930 – January 26, 1984) was an American politician.
 He served as a Democratic member for the 3rd district of the Florida House of Representatives.

 Life and career

 Hagler was born in Pensacola, Florida.

 In 1974, Hagler was elected to represent the 3rd district of the Florida House of Representatives, succeeding Tom Tobiassen.
-He served until 1982, when he was succeeded by Grover C. Robinson III.
+He served until 1982, when he was succeeded by Grover Robinson III.

 Hagler died on January 26, 1984, at the age of 53.